mattsvensson/mdm-audit/README.md

 The lib/constants.py file has a couple of things that you can customize.
 The current settings are a resonable balance.

+1. USER_TYPES_TO_ANALYZE: IDP user types to analyze, e.g. "Full Time"

-1. SECONDS_SINCE_CHECKIN_TO_BE_ACTIVE: How recently a device has to have checked in to be seen as "active"
+2. SECONDS_SINCE_CHECKIN_TO_BE_ACTIVE: How recently a device has to have checked in to be seen as "active"

-2. SECONDS_BETWEEN_DEPROVISION_AND_ACTIVE_DEVICE: How long between a user being deprovisioned and their device still being active to be suspicious.  e.g. The employee has been gone for over 2 weeks but their device has been active within the last 2 weeks.
+3. SECONDS_BETWEEN_DEPROVISION_AND_ACTIVE_DEVICE: How long between a user being deprovisioned and their device still being active to be suspicious.  e.g. The employee has been gone for over 2 weeks but their device has been active within the last 2 weeks.

 ## mdm-audit commandments for new integrations